 - Thining lawn: Your lawn will start to thin out due to reduced lateral growth since the grass experiences reduced photosynthesis.
 A sparse turf means your lawn will be creating room for the growth of weeds such as crabgrass, quackgrass, and dandelions.

 No one likes a thin, leggy lawn.
 Those tall stolons and thin leaves do not look good at all.
-A good lawn should be lush, thick and full.
-Bermuda grass growth sideways, making it the perfect choice for most people looking for warm-season turfgrass.
-Check out this guide on proven ways to make Bermuda grass thick, fuller and greener if you’re experiencing density issues.
+A good lawn should be lush, thick, and full.
+Bermuda grass grows sideways, making it the perfect choice for most people looking for warm-season turfgrass.
+Check out this guide on proven ways to make Bermuda grass thick, fuller, and greener if you’re experiencing density issues.

 Shade Tolerant Bermuda Grass Varieties